demetrius-hernandez/Drone-Gesture-Recognition/README.md

 ### Implementation Notes
 - Keypoint Conversion: Mediapipe output is converted to match OpenPose's BODY25 format to ensure compatibility with the drone footage.
 - Normalization: All keypoint coordinates are scaled to the range [0, 1]
 - Data Augmentation: The training dataset is augmented with transformations (scaling, rotation, translation, and noise addition) to increase robustness and balance class representation.

-### Commentary on Accuracy and Ideas for Improvements

-The observed perfect accuracies on both classifiers are promising but could indicate potential overfitting, especially considering the high dimensionality of the BODY25 keypoint data and the augmentation techniques used.
-The following considerations and improvements are proposed:

-- Data Augmentation Validation:
-    - While augmentation ensures robust training, it may inadvertently create synthetic data that is overly simplified or unrealistic.
-A thorough evaluation of the augmented data distribution compared to real-world drone footage could highlight discrepancies.
-- Cross-validation:
-    - Conduct k-fold cross-validation to evaluate model stability across various splits of training and validation data, providing a more robust assessment of generalization.
-- Lightweight Model for Real-time Deployment:
-    - The current DNN, while effective, could be optimized further for real-time deployment on drones with limited computational resources.
-Techniques such as model quantization or pruning could be considered.
-    - Using Arturos yolo model.
-See if we is just using a bounding box. see if we can take the classes and train our data to get the gestures classifications…what he is using a class label.

-### Implementation Notes
-- Keypoint Conversion: Mediapipe output is converted to match OpenPose's BODY25 format to ensure compatibility with both the training data and real-time drone footage.
-- Normalization: All keypoint coordinates are scaled to the range [0, 1] to account for variations in drone altitude and subject distance from the camera.
-- Data Augmentation: The training dataset is augmented with transformations (scaling, rotation, translation, and noise addition) to increase robustness and balance class representation.